Some parts of this article are taken directly from our Tooth Decay Masterclass.

 - Composite resins (so-called white fillings), longevity studies: , – they are made from mix of acrylic and ceramic resins and make your tooth look natural so it’s really hard to tell which part is a filling and which part is your natural tooth.
 On average these fillings last around 7 years.
 If correctly placed their lifespan (time before they fall out or are still in place but need replacement) should be between 5 and 20 years.
 In most cases, you will get exactly this type of filling.

 - Amalgams (silver/mercury fillings), longevity studies: , – these fillings are less expensive than composites but are less and less popular as they are suitable only for posterior teeth due to their dark color.
 They are more durable than composites with average lifespan often above 15-20 years, but amalgams do not adhere to the tooth structure, which is why they need more aggressive drilling before they are placed.
-Mercury amalgam fillings also pose a risk of toxicity, which for some may be a concern, but due to their antibacterial properties, they don’t get recurrent decay on the margins as much as composite resins.
+Mercury amalgam fillings also pose a risk of toxicity, which for some may be a concern.
+Still, due to their antibacterial properties, they don’t get recurrent decay on the margins as much as composite resins.

 - Ceramic restoration restorations (crowns, inlays, onlays) – these are used for larger restorations, as they usually require more than one visit to be placed and are most expensive type of restoration.
 Ceramic fillings are milled in a dental lab to fit a patient’s tooth and then are cemented on it by a dentist.
 Thanks to the good mechanical properties of zirconium, which they are made of, they can last up to 20 years but are not suitable for any kind of filling.